marwankau/cpit210-course-project/README.md

 ### Half Adder:
 Half Adder has two inputs, and it has two outputs which are the sum and carry.
 For example, if both inputs are 1 the output in sum will be 0 and the carry will be 1.

-### Components:
-- XOR gate
-- AND gate

 ### Half Adder Circuit:

 ![Our Project](Images/Half%20Adder.png)  ![HA truth table](https://user-images.githubusercontent.com/123291119/220117773-2d6be0d8-8602-4781-a88f-67df0e6c03b8.png)

 ### Full Adder using combined Half-Adder:
-Full Adder has three inputs, which are value A, value B, and Cin.
-Also, it has two outputs they are the sum and carry.
-However, in Full Adder we use two Half Adder’s and one OR gate.
-For example, if the inputs are 1+1+0 the output will be 01 binary.
-The 0 for the sum and the 1 for carry.

-### Components:
-- Half Adder
-- OR gate

 ### Full Adder Circuit: